Oriental poppy

 - Is Oriental poppy good for the Colorado Front Range?

-- Yes.
-Oriental poppy is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Oriental poppy is a well-suited perennial for Colorado's Front Range.

 - How big does Oriental poppy get?